cry-inc/dmarc-report-viewer/README.md

 * `develop` (Last development build from master branch)

 ### Configuration
-List all available configuration parameters with the corresponding environment variables by running this command:
+List all available configuration parameters with the corresponding environment variables and default values by running this command:
 `sudo docker run --rm ghcr.io/cry-inc/dmarc-report-viewer ./dmarc-report-viewer --help`.

 You can configure the application with command line arguments or environment variables.
 For the Docker use case, environment variables are recommended.
 Do not forget to forward the port for the HTTP server!
+By default the HTTP server will use port 8080.

 Here is an example: